Applying for financial aid doesn’t have to be difficult! Learn the ground rules by browsing these frequently asked questions.

 Lake Area Technical Institute Federal School Code for the FAFSA is 005309

-If you are eligible for and take out a subsidized Stafford loan, the federal government will pay the interest for you while you are in school and up to six months after you cease to be a student (at least half-time), at which time you will need to begin repaying the loan.
+If you are eligible for and take out a subsidized loan, the federal government will pay the interest for you while you are in school.

-If you are eligible for and take out an unsubsidized Stafford loan, you are responsible for all the interest that accumulates.
-You will have the option of either paying the interest as it accumulates or capitalizing the interest (adding it to the principal balance).
+If you are eligible for and take out an unsubsidized loan, you are responsible for all the interest that accrues.
+You will have the option of either paying the interest as it accrues or capitalizing the interest (adding it to the principal balance).
 If you choose to pay the interest back as it accumulates you will pay less in interest overall.
-Like a subsidized loan, you will have to begin payment six months after you cease to be a student (at least half-time).
+You will begin repayment six months after you cease to be a student (at least half-time).

 Yes.
 You need to fill out either a FAFSA or a Renewal FAFSA for the academic year for which you would like to receive federal financial aid.
-After the first year you fill out the FAFSA, you should receive a Renewal FAFSA thereafter.
-Complete the FAFSA or Renewal FAFSA online at www.fafsa.ed.gov and use your PIN (student and parent) available at www.pin.ed.gov.
+After the first year you fill out the FAFSA, you should receive a Renewal Reminder E-Mail Notification from Federal Student Aid.
+Complete the FAFSA or Renewal FAFSA online at www.fafsa.gov and use your PIN (student and parent) available at www.pin.ed.gov.